Slayy257/pystega/README.md

 ## Features

-- Write data into files
+- Write data into an image
-- Read data from files
+- Read data from an image

 ## Installation